SUB30

 Container Architecture

-Each instance runs a single Docker container based on the ghcr.io/phioranex/openclaw-docker image.
+Each instance runs a single Docker container based on a custom image extending the community OpenClaw Docker image.
 The container includes:

 - The OpenClaw runtime and gateway